|

 "is just a genteel way of calling somebody a nigger."
 Herbert

 is right.
 The book has nothing to do with science."
+Tim

-Beardsley of Scientific American Debunks TBC
+Beardsley of Scientific American Debunks TBCEvaluates the right

 wing agenda of the authors.
 "A tendentious